 Traditionally, stock photos tend to be picture-perfect, over-styled, and use models as the subject.
 In the last year, we’ve seen a trend of marketers searching for (and using) more authentic and realistic photography and leaving the ‘staged’ stock image behind by leveraging ‘real’ people, places and everyday experiences.

 This constitutes a shift from the use of over-artificial, perfect model pose pictures towards a diverse, imperfect, and lifestyle-focused image style.
 The airbrushed perfect polished look is getting replaced by visuals closer to something the audience could imagine taking themselves.

 The ongoing body positivity movement and self-love trend further confirm the change perhaps symbolized best by the increasingly trending (Instagram hashtag) #nofilter.

 Moving towards more authentic images does not mean that we should cease using photos exemplifying joy or happiness.

 We all know that a smile can be contagious.
-Söderlund, Berg and Annika Lindström found that pictures of smiling models produce more consumer joy and more positive attitudes for the marketing (Journal of Consumer Marketing).
+Söderlund, Berg, and Annika Lindström found that pictures of smiling models produce more consumer joy and more positive attitudes toward marketing (Journal of Consumer Marketing).

 In other terms, we feel better when we see other people smile.
 The same goes for joy and happiness in general.
 Perhaps this is why Wanderlust; the strong desire to wander or travel and explore the world is one of the hottest stock photo topics at the moment.
-The category almost embodies the overarching trends; realism, authenticity and culturally diversity.
+The category almost embodies the overarching trends; realism, authenticity, and cultural diversity.

 Real Life – With Real People

-We see a clear shift from the use of artificially posed picture scenes towards more natural and realistic settings and surroundings.
+We see a clear shift from the use of artificially posed picture scenes toward more natural and realistic settings and surroundings.

 Reflect Your Audience